 1966: Peter Tork opened a solo stint in Hollywood at The Troubadour after auditioning for The Monkees, who he joined later that year.

 1967: During the final session for the Beatles’ Sgt.
-Pepper’s Lonely Hearts Club Band album at Abbey Road studios in London, George Harrison recorded his lead vocals for “Within You Without You” as well as the accompanying sitar and acoustic guitar tracks.
+Pepper’s Lonely Hearts Club Band album at EMI Studios in London, George Harrison recorded his lead vocals for “Within You Without You” as well as the accompanying sitar and acoustic guitar tracks.

 1968: Simon & Garfunkel released their fourth studio album, Bookends.
 The LP’s first side features a conceptual series of tracks marking the successive stages of life, while the second side largely consists of unused material for their soundtrack to the 1967 film The Graduate.